luckytuvshee/luckytuvshee/src/pages/career/index.md

 title: Tuvshinsanaa Tuul
 ---

-_Ambitious, passionate software engineer. — I can build highly performant website and deploy to the cloud using AWS._
+_Ambitious, passionate software engineer. — I can build highly performant website and deploy to the cloud using AWS and Docker._

 **luckytuvshee99@gmail.com**